-The VOCOO+ is an IAQ sensor (Indoor Air Quality) for monitoring the ambient air in indoor environments.
-It can be used for assessing the concentrations of CO2, particulate matter, as well as CO present in the ambient air.
-Moreover, parameters such as air temperature and relative humidity, as well as a TVOC indicator (total volatile organic compounds) round off the types of measurements available.
+VOCOO+ is an IAQ (Indoor Air Quality) sensor for assessing indoor air.
+CO2, particulate matter, CO are monitored for their concentration in the room air.
+Additional variables such as air temperature and relative humidity as well as the TVOC indicator (volatile organic compounds) complete the assessment.

-The clearly visible LED “red-amber-green“ evaluation indicator system and display guarantee good readability.
-In cases where the maximum CO2 level is exceeded, the VOCOO+ will indicate the need to ventilate the room.
+The clearly visible LED traffic light rating and the display ensure good readability.
+If the maximum concentration of CO2 is exceeded, VOCOO+ prompts you to ventilate.

 CO2 (carbon dioxide)